LogSage: An LLM-Based Framework for CI/CD Failure Detection and Remediation with Industrial Validation: Introduction

 In parallel, large language models (LLMs) have achieved impressive results across a range of software engineering tasks \cite{hou2024largelanguagemodels}, including requirements engineering \cite{hemmat2025llm}, code retrieval \cite{li2024reco}, automated code review \cite{bitscr}, and unit test enhancement \cite{Alshahwan2024}.
 Encouraged by these advances, recent work has begun exploring LLM-based approaches for failure detection and remediation—opening up new possibilities for intelligent automation in software delivery.

-Yet despite these advancements, real-world CI/CD pipelines continue to suffer frequent failures.
-Diagnosing and fixing these failures typically requires on-call engineers to manually inspect lengthy, semi-structured logs filled with irrelevant or misleading information.
-This process is time-consuming, error-prone and often affects both development velocity and product stability.
-Moreover, many of these failures follow recurring patterns, and organizations have accumulated substantial resolution knowledge stored in unstructured formats that are difficult to retrieve or reuse with traditional non-LLM methods.
-Without automated tools to identify and apply prior solutions, teams face redundant effort, wasted resources, and growing developer frustration.
-Given these recurring and learnable failure patterns, why hasn’t this process been automated?
+Yet despite progress in automated software engineering, real-world CI/CD pipelines still suffer frequent failures.
+Diagnosing and fixing them typically requires on-call engineers to inspect lengthy, semi-structured logs filled with irrelevant or misleading information, a process that is time-consuming and detrimental to both development velocity and product stability.
+While many failures follow recurring patterns and organizations accumulate substantial resolution knowledge, this knowledge is often stored in unstructured formats that are difficult to retrieve or reuse with traditional non-LLM methods, leading to redundant work and wasted resources.